uwrobotics/MarsRover2019-firmware/README.md

 4. Run make with the target pin mapping and application

+    Ex.
 Compile the science application for the science board:
     `make APP=science PINMAP=science`

+    Ex.
 Compile the CAN test application for the nucleo development board:
     `make APP=test_can PINMAP=nucleo`

+    Ex.
 Compile the I2C test application for the safety board:
     `make APP=test_i2c PINMAP=safety`

 5. Deploy onto board